The genius in people with learning, mental health issues

 "They have the potential for very particular talents and abilities and genius.
 That really is the point."

 Our default, Saltz says, as a society and even for parents whose child has learning difficulties or mental health disorders, is to focus on the weakness.
-"We've very invested in fixing, and we tend to be focused on the negative, whatever the negative is.
+"We're very invested in fixing, and we tend to be focused on the negative, whatever the negative is.
 Make it better so everything is good.
 It's an understandable means of reacting, but it becomes so embedded, and it's not really the best path."

 Saltz says she has talked with many experts, such as in autism, who say 20% of time should be spent working on the problem and 80% on exploring and enhancing strengths.